-- Component indexation in the library tree - Parametrization of source files (about C++, it means templated code) - Build of all these files - compile all these with different SystemC implementations - compile all these with different compilation modes (debug, release, profiling, ?) - without having to change build files
+- Component indexation in the library tree

+- Parametrization of source files

+- Build of all these files

+We also want to be able to compile all these with different SystemC implementation and different compilation modes (debug, release, profiling, ?) without having to change build files.